Down 7 and missing Francona, Indians rally to top Texas 15-9 - News 12 Now

 AP Photo/Tony Dejak

-CLEVELAND (AP) — Francisco Lindor, Lonnie Chisenhall and Carlos Santana each had three RBIs to help the Cleveland Indians rally from a seven-run deficit and beat the Texas Rangers 15-9 on Monday night after manager Terry Francona left the game because he wasn’t feeling well.
+Francisco Lindor, Lonnie Chisenhall and Carlos Santana each had three RBIs to help Cleveland rally and beat the Texas Rangers 15-9 on Monday night after Francona left the game because he wasn’t feeling well.

 The Indians came back after trailing 9-2 in the fourth inning to avoid their first four-game losing streak since 2015.

+The team wouldn’t say if Francona had been hospitalized again.
+An update is expected Tuesday.

+“It’s a genuine concern for not just me, but the whole staff and the team, as well,” bench coach Brad Mills said.
+“I’m glad the doctors checked him out and we’ll move down the road and hopefully we’ll know something tomorrow.”

-Cleveland did not provide any other details about Francona, who presented Rangers first baseman and former Indian Mike Napoli with his American League Championship ring before the game.
-Bench coach Brad Mills came out to fetch starter Carlos Carrasco in the fourth inning.
+Francona presented Rangers first baseman and former Indian Mike Napoli with his American League Championship ring before the game.
+Mills came out to fetch starter Carlos Carrasco in the fourth inning, the first sign the players had that Francona wasn’t there.

+“I know he’s watching somehow and he’s proud of what we were doing,” Chisenhall said.
+“You always want him to feel good.
+His health is the most important thing.”

 The Indians scored a run in the fourth, four in the fifth, took the lead with five in the sixth and added three in the seventh.

-Chisenhall’s two-run single with the bases loaded put Cleveland ahead 10-9.
-Lindor, Santana, Roberto Perez and Jason Kipnis also had RBIs in the inning.

 Adrian Beltre, Elvis Andrus and Joey Gallo each homered off Cleveland starter Carlos Carrasco to help build Texas’ lead, but then the Indians offense finally woke up.
-Cleveland had been shut out twice, went 1 for 23 with runners in scoring position and got swept over three games by the Minnesota Twins.
+Cleveland had been shut out twice, went 1 for 23 with runners in scoring position and got swept over three games by the Minnesota Twins in its previous series.

 Cleveland set a season high in runs, matched a season best with 19 hits and was 11 for 28 with runners in scoring position.
 Every starter except Kipnis had at least two hits.